SCIInstitute/UncertainSCI/README.md

 #UncertainSCI
 > Short blurb about what your product does.
-A Python-based toolkit that harnesses modern techniques to estimate statistical uncertainty in biomedical simulations by integrating these techniques with well-established biomedical simulation software.
+A Python-based toolkit that harnesses modern techniques to estimate model and parametric uncertainty, with a particular emphasis on needs for biomedical simulations and applications.
+This toolkit enables non-intrusive integration of these techniques with well-established biomedical simulation software.

 [![NPM Version][npm-image]][npm-url]
 [![Build Status][travis-image]][travis-url]